ENLIGHTENMENT AND WORLD PEACE

 Next, the oil argument doesn't even make sense.
 Oil is sold at world prices.
 Saddam was selling at world prices, and the new Iraqi government does the same.
 There's no choice.
 Oil is a fungible commodity.
 The millions of war supporters did not get either cheaper oil or free oil.
 So if that was their aim, they failed in their war aims.

 Another barrier people find to war is the fact that war kills innocents (usually accidentally), and that it therefore is not an option.
 Yet these same people do not call for private car travel to be banned to minimize the number of deaths due to car crashes.
 A trade-off is made in both cases.
 Accidental deaths for freedom for millions (in the case of war), or convenience for millions (in the case of cars).
-There's also often an attempt to make the accidental death of children in war as infinitely more important than the accidental death of an adult at the hands of the dictator.
+If you genuinely care about an arbitrary death of x number of random people, you can restore the death toll to normal by banning private car travel for z years.
+It is much better to temporarily ban cars than permanently ban wars of liberation.
+There's also often an attempt to make the accidental death of children in war as infinitely more important than the deliberate death of an adult at the hands of the dictator.
 This allows the dictator to butcher as many people as he wants, so long as he avoids one class of people.
 It makes as much sense as talking about how war might cause deaths to blind dwarfs, while Saddam never killed any blind dwarfs.
+The collateral damage that does occur kills either good people (war supporters) or bad people (anti-war).
+We should mourn for the deaths of our allies, but they know it was all necessary, and wouldn't want it any other way.
+We should not mourn for the death of the bad people.
+In addition, all human activity involves the risk of accidental death.
+Should we not send aid to Africa in case an aid ship accidentally rams and kills someone on a fishing boat?

 If you're wondering why on earth Americans or anyone else would be willing to spend their national blood and treasure on helping others (not just in Iraq, but also places like Kosovo), it is due to the fact that they aren't nationalists – they are humanists – actually anti-non-humanists.
 They have a natural alliance with humanists around the world and can see fellow humanists calling out for assistance, and realise they have the capability to provide that assistance.
 The American humanists generally have a tough time getting approval for these actions because the military is nominally only meant to be used for things in the “national interest”, and they have a tough time trying to spin these wars of liberation as being in some narrow national interest, so that the American nationalists will accept it.
 This is why you see a lot of focus on the “Iraq is a security threat” argument.